 1953 Bowman Color # 46 Roy Campanella [#] (Brooklyn Dodgers)

-Nice EX card, shows a small light scuff on front.
+Nice EX to EX/MINT card with just a light scuff on front.

 Grade